Reclaiming Power: The Black Maternal Crisis

 (she/her)

-Amber Rodriguez draws on 14 years of experience of working with the military as a clinical assistant, providing well-person care, pediatric check-ups, and other clinical operations for military families.
+Amber draws on 14 years of experience of working with the military as a clinical and medical assistant, providing well-person care, pediatric check-ups, and other clinical operations for military members and their families.
 Her passion for the midwifery model of care came as a result of birthing her three children in the birth center setting.
 After 10 years as a doula, she knows the importance of educating and personally empowering birthing people to strive for the birth experience they desire.
-Amber formerly served as the Office Manager and Birth Assistant at Sankofa Birth & Women’s Care; she has received her certification from the North American Registry of Midwives (NARM) as a Certified Professional Midwife (CPM).
-Amber is also a vocal advocate for the reproductive rights of people in the LGBTQIA+ community and plans to carry that forward at Aya Birth & Community Wellness.
+Amber formerly served as the Office Manager, Social Media Manager, and Birth Assistant at Sankofa Birth & Women’s Care; she has received her certification from the North American Registry of Midwives (NARM) as a Certified Professional Midwife (CPM).
+Amber is also an advocate for the equitable care of refugees and immigrants and brings her passion for all families forward into Aya.

 upcoming & PAST events